Showcasing: Cognitive remediation therapy for young people with psychosis

 Right type of care

 Cognitive remediation therapy supports people to improve their cognitive functioning including attention, learning and memory through a series of games and mental activities.
 Psychosis is a broad term that describes psychological symptoms that affect an individual’s perception or understanding of reality.

-Young people are drawn from headspace Early Psychosis and NBMLHD’s Early Psychosis Intervention (EPI) Program to participate in the jointly run cognitive remediation group.
+Young people are drawn from Headspace Early Psychosis and Nepean Blue Mountains Local Health District Early Psychosis Intervention (EPI) Program to participate in the jointly run cognitive remediation group.
 The project was implemented within existing funding of the two services and is part of a wider multi-site research study.